mvarnagiris/financius/README.md

 - [Report an issue or  request a feature][4] but before **[read this](#report-a-bug-or-request-a-feature)**
 - [Translate to a different language][7]

-##Future plans
-I plan to add paid features to the app.
-Everything that is in the app as of v0.9.x will be free, but some (or maybe all) features will be under in app purchase.
-The price and model is still TBD.

 ##Report a bug or request a feature
 Before creating a new issue please make sure that same or similar issue is not already created by checking [open issues][5] and [closed issues][6] *(please not that there might be multiple pages)*.
 If your issue is already